rbisdorff/Digraph3/docSphinx/tutorial.rst

    :align: center
    :alt: The 12-cycle graph

+A non isomorphic MIS corresponds in fact to a set of isomorphic MISs, i.e. an orbit of MISs under the automorphism group of the 12-cycle graph.
+We are now first computing now all maximal independent sets that are detectable in the 12-cycle digraph with the :py:func:`digraphs.Digraph.showMIS` method:

+>>> c12.showMIS(withListing=False)
+  *---  Maximal independent choices ---*
+  number of solutions:  29
+  cardinality distribution
+  card.:  [0, 1, 2, 3, 4,  5,  6, 7, 8, 9, 10, 11, 12]
+  freq.:  [0, 0, 0, 0, 3, 24,  2, 0, 0, 0,  0,  0,  0]
+  Results in c12.misset

+In the 12-cycle graph, we observe 29 MIS -- 3 of cardinality 4, 24 of cardinality 5, and 2  of cardinality 6.

-For computing non isomorphic MISs, we first need to compute the automorphism group of the c12-cycle graph.
+For computing non isomorphic MISs, we need the automorphism group of the c12-cycle graph.
 The :py:class:`digraphs.Digraph` class therefore provides the :py:func:`digraphs.Digraph.automorphismGenerators` method for adding automorphism group generators to the *c12* digraph instance with the help of the external shell :code:`dreadnaut` command from the **nauty** software package (see https://www3.cs.stonybrook.edu/~algorith/implement/nauty/implement.shtml ).

 >>> c12.automorphismGenerators()
 ...